pnp/cli-microsoft365/docs/docs/cmd/spo/site/site-chrome-set.md

 ## Options

 `-u, --url <url>`
-: URL of the site collection to retrieve information for
+: URL of the site collection to which you want to change the chrome header/footer

 `--headerLayout [headerLayout]`
 : Specifies the header layout to set on the site.
 Options: `Standard|Compact|Minimal|Extended`.
 Default `Standard`.